 How Different Types of Installation Affect the Price of Your Window

 Windows play an essential part in every home.
-They not only offer an outside view to the residents of the home, but they also bring in air and sunlight.
-Nothing lasts forever and neither do windows.
-It is natural to eventually need to replace your windows.
+They offer an outside view to the house’s residents and bring in air and sunlight.
+Nothing lasts forever, and neither do windows.
+It is natural to need to replace your windows eventually.
 Depending on where your home is located and the material of the window frames, windows are built to last approx. 25yrs.
-In general, the common reasons why homeowners prefer to replace the windows are the need to enhance the energy efficiency of the home, decaying frames or encasing, water seepages that resulted in mold or insulation problems, or just a simple wish to increase the value of your home.
+In general, the common reasons homeowners prefer to replace the windows are the need to enhance the home’s energy efficiency, decaying frames or encasing, water seepages resulting in mold or insulation problems, or just a simple wish to increase the value of your home.

-When you decide to change your home windows, you must bear in mind the kind of costs attached to the process of window replacement and installation.
-There are numerous aspects that influence the cost of a new window.
+When you decide to change your home windows, you must bear in mind the costs attached to the window replacement and installation process.
+Numerous aspects influence the price of a new window.
 The window brand, overall quality, material used, scope and dimensions of the window, type of glass, and the condition of your present frame all play an integral role in determining the price of the window.
-For an instance, in general, you can assume an expenditure of approx. $800 for replacing a 3 ft. by 5 ft. double hung, vinyl window, while installation of a window with a wooden frame is way more costly, priced at an average of $1,875 for the same project for a single window.
-Typically labor for window installation runs anywhere between $100 and $200 for a total cost of $650 to $1,500 depending on the style of window you choose to purchase.
+For instance, in general, you can assume an expenditure of approx. $800 for replacing a 3 ft. by 5 ft. double hung window, vinyl window, while installing a window with a wooden frame, is way more costly, priced at an average of $1,875 for the same project for a single window.
+Typically labor for window installation runs between $100 and $200 for a total cost of $650 to $1,500, depending on the style of window you choose to purchase.

 Below are the two most common types of window installation that factor in and affect the pricing: